 IMPORTANT: Normally, the GHS blower operates with no maintenance or cleaning required.
 However, under certain operating conditions, the inside of the blower housing may accumulate a deposit of dirt, causing wear and binding of the blower wheel.
 Normally, dirt buildup occurs when mowing a combination of dirty and damp grass, especially in the springtime.
 When operating in these conditions, check the blower wheel frequently for binding and clean the blower housing as required.
-Refer to CLEANING the GHS Blower in Maintenance Instructions.
+Refer to GHS Blower on page 72.